LOADING ...

 You know I'm saying, wealthy, appetizing.

-The poor gonna be so and hungry
+The poor be so poor and hungry

-so let me ask you this then,
+Aight so let me ask you then,

-Do you see yourself as somebody that's
+Do you see yourself as somebody rich

 Or somebody made the best of their own opportunities?

-I see myself as a born hustler,
+I see myself as a natural hustler,

 And built myself up so I could get it to where I it.

-I from having somebody manage me
+I went from somebody manage me

 You what I'm saying.

-I millions for the record companies,
+I made millions for the companies,

 And through your different of success

-By my in God, by my faith in the game,
+By my faith in God, by my in the game,

 And by my faith in all good things come to those that true.

-You know I'm saying, I was noticing,
+You what I'm saying, I was noticing,

 I'm finna go through

-Would you consider yourself a at heart
+you consider yourself a fighter at heart

-I like to think at every opportunity
+I to think that at every opportunity

-And right now while you a teenager
+And that's right now you a teenager

-While you still shoot back.
+While you still wanna back.

-Out of a man in this country.
+Out of a black man in country.

 And you don't wanna no more.